 The thickness of the rubber has a major contribution to the characteristics and performance of the racket.

 In general, the thickness of the rubber varies from 1.0 mm to 2.3 mm.
 The more the thickness of the rubber, the more will be the speed whereas less thick rubbers are better for control.

 As a beginner, choose the rubbers with medium thickness (1.5 mm – 1.9 mm).
 It will be ideal for you to give you the best result.

 When you will check the specification of any racket, notice the rating on the three attributes, i.e. speed, spin, and control which determine the characteristics of the racket.

 Favor the rackets with more weightage on control, rather than speed or spin.

 2. Know the Table Tennis Grip

 The most fundamental learning on “how to play table tennis” for a beginner, is the proper table tennis grip.
 A proper grip helps you fix the angle of your racket.
 You have control over the placement of the ball.

 In table tennis, there are mainly two types of grips.
-One is Shakehand grip and the other one is Penhold grip.
+One is a Shakehand grip and the other one is a Penhold grip.